MuhammadAli013/Professional_Projects/Conditional_GAN/README.md

 **output:**<br>
-`density variation in the cross section area`: depending on the 5 inputs, the crossection area had different densities at different spots.
+`density variation in the cross section area`: depending on the 5 inputs, the cross section area had different densities at different spots.

 ![output](../Helping_Images/conditional_GAN/output.png)